Lino Ventura: Early life

-Life and career
+Professional wrestling career

-Early life
+With his legit Greco-Roman wrestling skills, Ventura dabbled in prizefighting, but switched to professional wrestling to earn more money.
+He adopted the ring name "The Italian Rocket" Lino Borrini (from his mother's maiden name).
+In February 1950, he won the European Middleweight title.
+However, he dropped the title after injuring his knee on a March 31 bout with Henri Cogan, and retired from in-ring competition soon after.
+For some time afterwards, he worked as a booker and promoter.
+One of Ventura's discoveries was Édouard Carpentier, whom he helped train.

-Born in Parma, Emilia-Romagna, Italy to Giovanni Ventura and Luisa Borrini, who moved to France soon thereafter, Lino dropped out of school at the age of eight and later took on a variety of jobs.
-At one point Ventura was pursuing a prizefighting and professional wrestling career, under the name Lino Borrini, but had to end it because of an injury.
+Acting career

 Early roles

 In 1953, by chance, one of his friends mentioned him to Jacques Becker who was looking for an Italian actor to play opposite Jean Gabin in a gangster movie called Touchez pas au grisbi (1954).
 Becker offered him on the spot the role of Angelo, which Ventura refused at first but then accepted.
 He had such a presence in the film that the whole profession took notice.
 The film was a big success.

 Ventura started to build up an acting career in similar hard-boiled gangster films, often playing beside his friend Jean Gabin, including his second film, Razzia sur la chnouf (1955).

 He followed it with Law of the Streets (1956), Crime and Punishment (1956) with Gabin.